Okazari/PowerFour/README.md

 ---

 I started to write this little app flowing my stream chat suggestions.
-I didn't now the actual name of this type of game is "Connect 4" so i named it translating word to word from french.
+I didn't know the actual name of this type of game is "Connect 4" so i named it translating word to word from french.
-That's where PowerFour come from.
+That's where PowerFour comes from.

 What about the cupcakes ?
 ---